-The D12 Foundation, established in 2010 is determined to change the lives of youth in American and International communities one day at a time.
+The D12 Foundation is determined to change the lives of youth in American and International communities one day at a time.
 The Foundation maintains four pillars when implementing projects: (1) to promote education; (2) to sow seeds of generosity; (3) to champion leadership and inspire dreams; and (4) to inspire hope and recovery in unexpected times.

-As one of the most recognizable sports figures in the world, twenty-five year-old NBA All-Star Dwight Howard has already built a portfolio of enviable accolades.
-Dwight is a 5-time NBA All-Star, has been recognized twice as the NBA Defensive Player of the Year, All-NBA First Team selection for the third straight season, and the recipient of the NBA Community Assist Award, recognizing athletes for their outstanding community support.
+As one of the most recognizable sports figures in the world, Dwight Howard has built a portfolio of enviable accolades.
+Dwight is a 8 time NBA All-Star, has been recognized 3 times as the NBA Defensive Player of the Year, All-NBA First Team selection for the third straight season, and the recipient of the NBA Community Assist Award, recognizing athletes for their outstanding community support.
 In April 2015 Dwight tied Moses Malone and Hakeem Olajuwon for the most rebounds in a playoff game in Houston Rockets franchise history.

 Dwight Howard, President

-After procuring Naismith, Gatorade and McDonald’s player of the year honors in high school, Howard decided to forgo college to pursue his lifelong NBA dream.
-Since his rookie season Dwight has amazingly and consistently averaged a double-double of points and rebounds ––accumulating thirty-one (31) 20 point/20 rebound games and four (4) 30 point/20 rebounds efforts and once a pinnacle 32 points 25 rebounds and 10 blocks (largest stat line in 20 years).
-His NBA story has been a career’s worth of basketball achievement squeezed into his initial six seasons.
-Accolades include five time NBA All-Star appearances, four time NBA All-Star starts, an Olympic Gold medal, and the first player in NBA history to earn the honor of NBA Defensive Player of the year for three straight seasons; only Dikembe Mutombo and Ben Wallace, with four each, have won the award more times.
+In eight seasons with the Orlando Magic, he averaged a double-double of points and rebounds – accumulating thirty-one (31) 20 point/20 rebound games and four (4) 30 point/20 rebounds efforts and once a pinnacle 32 points 25 rebounds and 10 blocks (largest stat line in 20 years).
+He is an 8 time NBA All Star , an Olympic Gold medalist and the first player in NBA history to earn the honor of NBA Defensive Player of the year for three straight seasons.
+Only Dikembe Mutombo and Ben Wallace, with four each, have won the award more times.

 Like his smile, Dwight’s unique star shines worldwide.
 Despite his age, he is recognized as an international ambassador for today’s NBA.
-On the court he helped return USA to Olympic glory in Beijing as a prestigious member of 2008’s Gold Medal earning “Redeem Team.”
+On the court he helped return the USA to Olympic glory in Beijing as a prestigious member of 2008’s Gold Medal earning “Redeem Team.”
 Off-court he consistently tours the globe in efforts to expand the league’s charitable reach.
 And he has established his own charitable initiatives as well.